What is a Cash Flow Statement: Everything You Need to Know

-The cash flow statement is used to show cash transactions over a specific period of time, usually monthly, quarterly or annually.
-The cash flow statement includes cash and cash equivalents such as undeposited funds and checking and saving accounts, and shows if cash has come in to the company, or has been paid out.
+Used to show cash transactions over a specific period of time, usually monthly, quarterly, or annually, the cash flow statement includes cash and cash equivalents such as undeposited funds and checking and saving accounts, and shows if cash has come into the company, or has been paid out.

 The cash flow statement is broken down into 3 parts:

-- Cash flow from operating activities – This shows the purchase and sale of goods, and well as other operational activities.
+1. Cash flow from operating activities – Shows your purchase and sale of goods, as well as other operational activities.

-- Cash flow from investing activity – This shows the purchase and sale of long-term assets.
+2. Cash flow from investing activity – Shows your purchase and sale of long-term assets.

-- Cash flow from financing activities – This shows a company raising capital, paying dividends, loans and other lines of credit such as Shopify Capital, PayPal Credit and the repayment of such loans, and the issuance of shares.
+3. Cash flow from financing activities – Shows your capital raised, dividends paid, ecommerce loans and lines of credit such as Shopify Capital, PayPal Credit and the repayment of such loans, and the issuance of shares.

 Cash Flow Basics

 Cash flow is the amount of money coming in or out of a company.
-It is a primary indicator of financial health, showing how efficiently a company is running and if it is able to pay its bills and make investments necessary to support its growth.
+It is a primary indicator of financial health, showing how efficiently you are running, and your ability to pay your bills and make investments necessary to support your growth.

-A business which is cash flow positive is indicative of its ability to pay its short-term debts.
-However, a business which is cash flow negative is indicative of the company having more debt than income, and that the company will have a hard time paying its bills unless it raises more capital
+Being cash flow positive indicates your ability to pay your short-term debts.
+However, being cash flow negative is indicative that you have more debt than income, and that you will have a hard time paying your bills unless you raise more capital.

-Start up companies are a good example where negative cash flow is expected for the first few years while the company is building itself up and growing its consumer base.
-For this reason, startups need to raise a lot of capital in the early stages of development because they cant finance the company themselves.
-In recent years, this financing structure has become heavily criticized as large companies such as Uber and WeWork continue to remain cash flow negative many years after their inception.
-Many economists debate whether this corporate financing model is sustainable in the long term.
+many ecommerce businesses expect a negative cash flow for the first few years while the brand is building itself up and growing its consumer base.
+For this reason, startups need to raise a lot of capital in the early stages of development because they can't finance the company themselves.

 Cash Inflow and Outflow